A Task-Centric Theory for Iterative Self-Improvement with Easy-to-Hard Curricula: Experiment

 \paragraph{Shortest path.} Given the capability of LLMs to solve graph problems in natural language~\citep{wang2023can}, we study self-improvement on a shortest path task using synthetically generated graphs.
 We consider a directed unweighted graph \( \mathcal{G}\).
 Our task is: given \(\mathcal{G}\) and two distinct vertices \(v_s\neq v_t\) in \(\mathcal{G}\), predict the shortest path length \(l\), i.e., the minimum number of edges among all directed paths from \(v_s\) to \(v_t\); if no such path exists, we set \(l=-1\).

-\paragraph{Model and training.} We use \textsc{Llama-3.2-1B-Instruct} as our base LLM~\citep{grattafiori2024llama}.
-For each choice of the number of nodes \(N\), expected out-degree \(\bar d\), and target distance \(l\), we generate a large collection of distinct graphs \(\mathcal G\) together with vertex pairs \((v_s,v_t)\) whose shortest path length equals \(l\).
-Each instance is rendered into natural language using a unified prompt template, forming a single shared sample pool.
-Across experiments, to obtain initialization models with diverse expected rewards \(V_{p_0}(\hat\theta_0)\), we warm up the base LLM by finetuning it on different subsets of the sample pool with varied finetuning hyperparameters, and draw task sets of varying difficulty from a disjoint portion of the pool.
-We then follow the procedure described in Section~\ref{sec:prob} and the easy-to-hard/baseline setup in Section~\ref{subsec:e2h-baseline} to run iterative self-improvement.
-More details of dataset construction, warm-up, and self-improvement finetuning are provided in Appendix~\hyperref[app:exp-details]{D}.
+\paragraph{Datasets and model training setup.} Across experiments, we construct synthetic datasets from a sample pool consisting of a large collection of distinct graphs \(\mathcal G\) together with vertex pairs \((v_s,v_t)\), spanning different choices of the number of nodes \(N\), expected out-degree \(\bar d\), and target distance \(l\).
+This synthetic shortest path task enables direct control of several key variables, including the initialization expected reward \(V_{p_0}(\hat\theta_0)\), sample budgets \(n\) and \(m\), and difficulty ratios between adjacent tasks.
+We use \textsc{Llama-3.2-1B-Instruct} as our base LLM~\citep{grattafiori2024llama}.
+We follow the procedure described in Section~\ref{sec:prob} and the easy-to-hard/baseline setup in Section~\ref{subsec:e2h-baseline} to run iterative self-improvement.
+More details of dataset construction, parameter control, and self-improvement finetuning are provided in Appendix~\hyperref[app:exp-details-syn]{D.1}.

 \paragraph{Evaluation metric.} In the binary reward setting, the expected reward is equivalent to the population Pass@1.
 Therefore, we report the Pass@1 accuracy on a held-out test set sampled from $p_0$ as our evaluation metric.